When CRM Customization Costs More Than Building Your Own

 Path One: Reduce Customization

 This path works when the fundamental data model and pipeline logic of the platform match the business.
+It fails when the platform's architecture is itself the constraint.

 Path Three: Build a Purpose-Built System

-When the business's process genuinely cannot be modeled in any off-the-shelf platform without significant developer intervention, building is the right answer.
+When the business's process genuinely cannot be modeled in any off-the-shelf platform without significant ongoing developer intervention, building is the right answer.

 A purpose-built CRM does not require customization because it was designed for the business from the start.
-There is no vendor data model to conform to, no platform update cycle to survive, and no developer dependency for day-to-day operations.
+There is no vendor data model to conform to, no update cycle to survive, and no developer dependency for day-to-day operations.
+The maintenance cost is planned and predictable rather than reactive and escalating.

-Running the Comparison
+Running the Comparison Honestly

 The comparison is worth running honestly before the next renewal.
+Most businesses that run it are surprised by what they find.

 Want to Know If You Have Crossed the Line?